 To attach more than five photos, you need to do in another way: choose copy -> paste the selected images into your iPhone email.
 But this limits the file size.

-Note: you will get full-resolution images as your iPhone (iPhone 5 included) email attachments if you use copy/paste method to send photos, and the quality of the images will be reduced if you choose Share function.
+Note: you will get full-resolution images as your iPhone (iOS 8 supported) email attachments if you use copy/paste method to send photos, and the quality of the images will be reduced if you choose Share function.
 (Since it’s very similar to make iPhone Email attachments with iPad attachments, you can also read this How-To tips to get more clues: How to add, send and open iPad email attachments)

 It’s kind of easy to open iPhone Email attachments even you received PDFs, documents or Office files.
 You can view them directly within the Mail app.
 But there is no way to natively save your attachments except images.